couchbaselabs/ToDoLite-Android/tutorial.md

 ### STEP 3: Creating Views

-Couchbase views enable indexing and querying of data.
+Couchbase ['Views'][4] enable indexing and querying of data within out document database.

 The main component of a view is its **map function**.
-This function is written in the same language as your app—most likely Objective-C or Java—so it’s very flexible.
-It takes a document's JSON as input, and emits (outputs) any number of key/value pairs to be indexed.
-The view generates a complete index by calling the map function on every document in the database, and adding each emitted key/value pair to the index, sorted by key.
+This function is written in the same native language as your app which most likely Objective-C or Java therefore it is very flexible.
+The map function takes a document's JSON as input and emits (outputs) any number of key/value pairs to be indexed.
+The view generates a complete index by calling the map function on every document in the database and adding each emitted key/value pair to the index, sorted by the key.

 You will find the `queryListsInDatabase` method in `List.java` and the objective is to add the missing code to index the List documents.
 The emit function will emit the List title as key and null as the value.
+![][image-23]

 In pseudo code, the map function will look like: